javitocor/currency-converter-react-native/README.md

   - `$ npm install` or `$ yarn install` - installs all the dependencies required by the project

   - `$ expo start` or `yarn start`- runs the app in the development mode:
-    - Scan the QR code with Expo app in your mobile phone, in your terminal or in [http://localhost:19002](http://localhost:19002)
+    - Scan the QR code with Expo app in your mobile phone, in your terminal or in your browser at [http://localhost:19002](http://localhost:19002)

 ## Future Features
 - Call a real API to get updated rates.